composer/composer/doc/04-schema.md

 By default composer just uses the packagist repository.
 By specifying repositories you can get packages from elsewhere.

+Repositories are not resolved recursively.
+You can only add them to your main `composer.json`.
+Repository declarations of dependencies' `composer.json`s are ignored.

 Following repository types are supported:

 * **composer:** A composer repository is simply a `packages.json` file served via HTTP that contains a list of `composer.json` objects with additional `dist` and/or `source` information.